AFatNiBBa/uneval/readme.md

 - Clojures (Functions that access external local variables)

 ## Coming Soon (Hopefully) in order of probability
+1. Global
+2. Buffer
+3. Sparse arrays
-2. Arrays and Functions custom fields
+4. Arrays and Functions custom fields
-3. Non enumerable properties
+5. Non enumerable properties
-4. Getters and Setters
+6. Getters and Setters
-5. New syntax for object's methods, like `{ func() {} }`
+7. New syntax for object's methods, like `{ func() {} }`

 ## Known Problems
 - The references to a primitive version of a symbol are not detected